theJohnnyBrown/edx-platform/docs/en_us/install_operations/source/index.rst

    contain the root `toctree` directive.

 ######################################################
-Installing and Configuring the edX Platform
+Installing, Configuring, and Running the edX Platform
 ######################################################

 .. toctree::